Wishology!: "The Exciting Middle Part"

-Part 3: "The Final Ending"
+"The Final Ending"

 Timmy wakes up in what looks like his bedroom; in reality he is still inside The Darkness, and the world is merely an illusion to him.
 Timmy's fairy godparents and Jorgen come to rescue him, and they exit The Darkness successfully.
 Back on Earth, the Lead Eliminator (having rebelled against the Darkness) uses Jorgen's wand to poof Timmy's friends and family away into The Darkness.
 Military Extraterrestrial Research Facility (M.E.R.F.) agents launch an array of military weapons at the Eliminator, but he absorbs the ordnance and turns into a more powerful version, the Destructinator.
 He surrounds the Earth with a steel casing, which transforms the M.E.R.F. agents into his henchmen.
 They plant explosives inside Earth and give the Destructinator a detonation remote.

 Timmy and his fairies return to the Blue Moon via M.E.R.F.'s escape pod to retrieve the wind wand.
 He finds a weakened Turbo Thunder, who reveals his origins.
 His homeworld Turbo World was invaded by The Darkness, which subsequently absorbed the planet after the planet's failed attempt to destroy it.
 He then shows that the wind wand only opens underneath a secret cave, which contains magical wands and the final part of the cave prophecy: to find the ice wand.
 The group returns to Fairy World with the wands to free the imprisoned fairies before everyone heads back to Earth.
 The fairies arrive and use their magic to remove the Earth's metal casing.
 Timmy heads into space with the Destructinator following him; the Destructinator attacks him, which sends him back down to the Earth, at its north polar region.
 After Timmy tricks the Destructinator into inhaling the explosives, he reveals that he stole the detonator remote from him back in space and uses it to obliterate him.

 A polar bear—the guardian of the ice wand—raises the ice wand from beneath the ocean.
 Everyone urges Timmy to destroy The Darkness, but he refuses.
 Timmy realizes that every time The Darkness attacks, it's only out of self-defense.
 Timmy has fairies add an ice wand to each planet of the Solar System.
 Along with the white wand at Fairy World, the ice wands create a celestial smile that projects its light into The Darkness.
 The smile transforms it into a bright sun, The Kindness, and Timmy concludes The Darkness was only looking for a friend.
 The group returns to Dimmsdale, where an Eliminator, dubbed a 'Hug'inator by Cosmo, crashes in front of them and spews out everyone who had been sucked in.
 Everyone parties in Fairy World and celebrates the chosen one's accomplishment, though Jorgen informs Timmy that he's going to erase his friends, enemies, and family's memories of the events when the party's over.
 Timmy, having already figured that out, states he's just happy he doesn't have to find any more wands.